Zachary-Levesque/Sports-Strategy-Engine/README.md

 - seeded player, hole, and scenario data
 - player CRUD with club distance and dispersion editing
-- hole CRUD with hazard and wind editing
+- visual hole generation from par and yardage, then hole CRUD through an interactive SVG course editor
-- tee-shot and custom-shot recommendation generation through Monte Carlo simulation
+- tee-shot and map-driven custom-shot recommendation generation through Monte Carlo simulation
-- live SVG hole previews in the hole editor and strategy view
+- live SVG hole previews in the hole editor and strategy view with draggable course features
 - shot landing cloud visualization on recommendation results
 - persisted recommendation history
 - a React dashboard for running and reviewing strategy workflows